 The Goal: Shorter Cycles To Increase Quality And Grow The Business

 Our customers want to use Pivotal Cloud Foundry to improve how IT is used within their organization.
 To run and improve their business and their customer experience, they must become really good at writing and managing their own software.
 To do this, they are looking to improve the quality of the software life-cycle—from thinking of a new idea to developing it to running it in production.
-As Andy Zitney of Allstate puts it, their goal is to think of a new software idea on Monday and have it running in production by Friday.
+Their goal is to think of a new software idea on Monday and have it running in production by Friday.